aldro61/kover/doc_dataset.md

                         (fasta).
   --kmer-len            Prints the length of the k-mers in the dataset.
   --kmer-count          Prints the number of k-mers in the dataset.
+  --phenotype-description
-  --phenotype-name      Prints the identifier that was assigned to the
+                        Prints the description that was assigned to the phenotype.
-                        phenotype.
   --phenotype-metadata  Prints the path of the file from which the phenotypic
                         metadata was acquired.
-  --splits              Prints the lists of splits of the dataset that are
+  --phenotype-tags      Prints the phenotype tags associated to the dataset --splits              Prints the lists of splits of the dataset that are
                         available for learning.
   --uuid                Prints the unique identifier of the dataset.
-  --compression         Print the data compression options of the dataset.
+  --compression         Prints the data compression options of the dataset.
+  --classification-type
+                        Prints the dataset classification type.
 ```